approov/quickstart-android-java-okhttp/API-PROTECTION.md

 > **NOTE:** By default a symmetric account key is used to sign the Approov token (HS256 algorithm), so that all API domains will share the same signing secret.
 Alternatively, it is possible to use a [keyset key](https://approov.io/docs/latest/approov-usage-documentation/#managing-key-sets) which may differ for each API domain and for which a wide range of different signing algorithms and key types are available.
 This requires you to first [add a new key](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-new-key), and then specify it when [adding each API domain](https://approov.io/docs/latest/approov-usage-documentation/#keyset-key-api-addition).
 Note that this will impact how you verify the token on your API backend.

-## REGISTERING APPS
+## ADD YOUR SIGNING CERTIFICATE TO APPROOV
-In order for Approov to recognize the app as being valid it needs to be registered with the service.
-Change the directory to the top level of your app project and then register the app with Approov:
+In order for Approov to recognize the app as being valid, the local certificate used to sign the app needs to be added to Approov.
+The following assumes it is in PKCS12 format:

 ```
-approov registration -add app/build/outputs/apk/debug/app-debug.apk
+approov appsigncert -add ~/.android/debug.keystore -storePassword android -autoReg
 ```

-Note, some versions of Android Studio save the app in `app/build/intermediates/apk/debug/app-debug.apk`.

-Note, on Windows you need to substitute \ for / in the above command.

-> **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
-During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the APK each time you modify it.
+This ensures that any app signed with the certificate used on your development machine will be recognized by Approov.

-[Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Play Store.
-Note that you may also need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules for your app when releasing it.
+See [Android App Signing Certificates](https://approov.io/docs/latest/approov-usage-documentation/#android-app-signing-certificates) if your keystore format is not recognized or if you have any issues adding the certificate.
+This also provides information about adding certificates for when releasing to the Play Store.
+Note also that you need to apply specific [Android Obfuscation](https://approov.io/docs/latest/approov-usage-documentation/#android-obfuscation) rules when creating an app release.

 ## FURTHER OPTIONS
 See [Exploring Other Approov Features](https://approov.io/docs/latest/approov-usage-documentation/#exploring-other-approov-features) for information about additional Approov features you may wish to try.